chinaxxren/VVRichText/README.md

-VVRichText is a powerful rich text framework that support Asynchronous display.It encapsulates CoreText's rich text functions and commonly used image processing capabilities. just need use VVTextStorage object instead of UILabel object and use LWImageStorage object instead of UIImageView object,VVRichText will make sure your app scroll smoothly
+VVRichText is a powerful rich text framework that support Asynchronous display.It encapsulates CoreText's rich text functions and commonly used image processing capabilities. just need use VVTextStorage object instead of UILabel object and use VVImageStorage object instead of UIImageView object,VVRichText will make sure your app scroll smoothly

 Features